ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 Based on this investigation, we see some *max* column values for several variables to be much higher than the *median* value.

-This is for columns *distance_from_store*, *total_sales*, and *total_items*
+This is for columns *distance_from_store*, *total_sales*, and *total_items*.

-For example, the median *distance_to_store* is 1.645 miles, but the maximum is over 44 miles!
+For example, the median *distance_to_store* is 1.645 miles, but the maximum is over 44 miles.

-Because of this, we apply some outlier removal in order to facilitate generalization across the full dataset.
+Because of this, we apply some outlier removal to facilitate generalization across the full dataset.

-We do this using the "boxplot approach" where we remove any rows where the values within those columns are outside of the interquartile range multiplied by 2.
+We do this using the "boxplot approach," where we remove any rows in which the values within those columns are outside of the interquartile range multiplied by 2.

 <br>
 ```python